If applied, this commit will... # Why is this change needed? Prior to this change, # How does it address the issue? This change # Provide links to any relevant tickets, articles or other resources

 Here’s a useful heuristic for writing better commit messages.
 Set your commit message template to:

-# If applied, this commit will... # Explain why this change is being made # Provide links to any relevant tickets, articles or other resources
+# If applied, this commit will... # Why is this change needed?
+Prior to this change, # How does it address the issue?
+This change # Provide links to any relevant tickets, articles or other resources

 and you’ll be guided into writing concise commit subjects in the imperative mood - a good practice.
 See rule 5 of Chris Beam’s “How to write a commit message” for the inspiration of this tip and more reasoning on the use of the imperative mood.